deescuderoo/turbopack/README.md

 ```
 $ ./run.sh n_parties size depth
 ```
-This will run first our protocol, followed by DN07, and print runtimes for some parts of these protocols.
+This will run first TurboPack, followed by DN07, and print runtimes for some parts of these protocols.